spectriclabs/elastic_datashader/README.md

 ```

 #### Gunicorn
 First you need to install the `localwebserver` optional extra.
-From *outside* of the virtualenv run the following (you only have to do this once for the virtualenv).

 ```sh
 poetry install --extras localwebserver